By A’xia, Macao

 Finding the Root of the Problem in the Revelations of God’s Word

 A few days later, at a meeting, A’Xia opened up about her difficulties to her sisters and sought their help.
-Her sisters found her a passage of God’s word, “Before he was corrupted by Satan, man naturally followed God and obeyed His words.
+Her sisters found her a passage of, “Before he was corrupted by Satan, man naturally followed God and obeyed His words.
 He was naturally of sound sense and conscience, and of normal humanity.
 After being corrupted by Satan, his original sense, conscience, and humanity grew dull and were impaired by Satan.”
-And a passage from the Sermons and Fellowship on Entry Into Life, “Presently, everybody’s interpersonal relationships are abnormal.
+And a passage from the s and Fellowship on Entry Into Life, “Presently, everybody’s interpersonal relationships are abnormal.
 The main reason for this is that people have been corrupted by Satan very deeply and their integrity is extremely flawed. … People live for themselves and for their flesh.
 They are absolutely not concerned at all about others and they do not even have the loving emotions that they should possess.
 Men fight and scheme against each other and they do so both openly and covertly.
 There is no way for mankind to get along with one another in a normal fashion.
 The conscience and rationality that man should possess has vanished from the face of the earth.
 There is no spirit of cooperation amongst mankind.
 Without a little bit of patience, people would be enemies with one another.
 Man’s heart is filled with evil, conflict, hostility and irreconcilable differences.
 It’s as if man does not have the image of human being at all.
 He is completely possessed by Satan and his inner heart is filled with Satan’s philosophy.”

 A sister fellowshiped, “In the beginning, when God created mankind, mankind listened to God’s words, had humanity and wisdom, and could get along harmoniously with one another.
 But after we were corrupted by Satan, we became arrogant, selfish, and vicious, and evil satanic thoughts like ‘Heaven destroys those who are not for themselves,’ ‘All lay loads on the willing horse,’ and ‘If we are attacked, we will certainly counterattack’ became the principles by which people live.
 Controlled by these notions, people have no tolerance, understanding, or consideration for one another, and the moment another imposes on our own interests, we angrily resist with that person, to the point of fighting and attacking one another until our disputes are irreconcilable.
 This is the result of living by our corrupt satanic dispositions, and the root of why people cannot peacefully get along with one another.
 So, to establish a normal relationship with your mother-in-law, you must focus on knowing your own corrupt dispositions within this environment that God has arranged for you and seek the truth to resolve it.
 Only in this way can you resolve the root of the problem.”